ku-sldg/plih/_simple/3-Failure.md

                     else Left "Type mismatch in IsZero"
 {% endhighlight %}

+In each case, an error is return if arguments are not of the correct type.

+`if` is the most interesting of the `ABE` expressions.
+Unlike other expressions, `if` expressions do not always have the same time.
+Consider two examples:

+{% highlight text %}
+if x then 5 else 7+1
+if x then true else 7<=1
+{% endhighlight %}

+where the first expression has type number and the second has type Boolean.
+Is this expression okay:

+{% highlight text %}
+if x then 5 else true
+{% endhighlight %}

+If `x` is true, then the type of the `if` is clearly number.
+But if `x` is false, then the type of the `if` is clearly Boolean.
+What gives?
+Can the `if` expression have two types?
+For an answer, think about the expression:

+{% highlight text %}
+1 + if x then 5 else true
+{% endhighlight %}

+The addition operation requires both arguments to be numbers.
+In this case, we can't say whether the `if` is or is not a number.
+What we need is for the type to be independent of the Boolean condition.
+If both `if` outcomes have the same type, then no matter then value of the conditional the expression has the same type.

-Finally `if` and we're done.  `if` checks the types of its conditional to determine if it is Boolean and they checks to see if the types of the true and false conditions are the same.
-If so, the type is returned:
+For `if`, `typeof` checks the type of its conditional to determine if it is Boolean and then checks to determine if the types of the true and false conditions are the same.
+If so, the type is returned.
+The `If` construction's type is checked as follows:

 {% highlight haskell %}
 typeof (If c t e) = if (typeof c) == (Right TBool)